-The master's degree in Middle Level Education is a 39credit program designed for adults who wish to teach in Pennsylvania at the middle level -- grades 4 to 8.
+The Master of Science degree in Education with a major in Middle Level Education is a 39-credit program designed for adults who wish to teach in Pennsylvania at the middle level -- grades 4 to 8.
 Upon successful completion of the program, students will be eligible to apply for Pennsylvania teaching certification.
 Candidates will also earn an advanced degree to excel in teaching adolescent learners.
+The program includes observation and student teaching hours.
+All courses are three credits unless otherwise noted.
+Additional coursework may be required, per transcript review.